basho/riak_shell/README.md

 * config
 * you can run replay and regression logs in batch mode
   - by specifying a file of commands to replay
+  - see the README section: Command Line Flags
 * specification of alternative configuration files at run time
 * integration with riak